The COVID-19 crisis showed the future of G2P payments should be digital. Here’s why.

 Once beneficiaries were registered and their eligibility verified, governments faced the second challenge: delivering payments quickly and safely.
 Many countries used digital payment methods, in several cases for the first time.
 Sometimes this took the form of transfers into mobile money or traditional accounts.
 In other cases, individuals received payments through mobile vouchers or tokens they could then use to cash out.

+The fact that many countries delivered their payments digitally meant that millions of people opened an account for the first time, significantly accelerating financial inclusion.
 In Colombia, almost 3 million beneficiaries of the country’s COVID-response social assistance program received their payments through an account, and over 1.3 million new mobile accounts were created for that purpose.
 Around 70 million beneficiaries received a payment through Brazil’s COVID-response social assistance program, for which the government set up a digital savings account which allowed individuals to access funds remotely.
 An estimated 40 percent of these beneficiaries didn’t have an account before the pandemic.

 However, other countries missed opportunities to broaden financial inclusion – for example, some sent the payment into a limited account or used a token that could only be used to withdraw cash, instead of also allowing beneficiaries to make digital payments, save, or transfer money.
+Paraguay for example created 1.5 million new mobile e-wallets, but they had limited functionality and didn’t allow beneficiaries to save or make transfers, unlike the above mentioned in Brazil.

 The collective experiences of countries which embraced digitization during the pandemic to deliver social assistance payments represents a unique opportunity for progress, but that progress cannot be guaranteed without coordinated action, learning, and investment.